JetBrains/teamcity-documentation/topics/upgrading-dsl.md

 Due to the fix of [issue TW-48609](https://youtrack.jetbrains.com/issue/TW-48609), if your settings contain nameless entities, TeamCity will report corresponding VCS settings errors.
 You need to manually set a name parameter to such entities to resolve the errors.

-### Updating Kotlin DSL configs version to 10.0 to 2017.1
+### Updating Kotlin DSL configs version from 10.0 to 2017.1

 The changes in this section should be done to Kotlin scripts on changing the [scripts config version](#Configs+version) from 10.0 to 2017.1